 When diamond graders grade diamonds, the diamond is placed loosely and upside down rather than from the top.
 This means that brown, yellow, grey, and green tints are not taken into consideration during the colour grading process as these tints are visible only from the top of the diamond.
 Therefore, these tints are separate from a diamond's colour grade and this is the reason why colours can appear different even at the same grade.

 It is important you are not tricked into buying a diamond with these tints as you can be let down when you see it in person.
 This information is not provided online and the tints can also be edited to deceive you.
 As per the image above, it is difficult to differentiate the yellow brown tints from yellow tints as they can appear to be the same.
 You want to make sure your diamond is either white or only has yellow tints and not the contrary.
 Please be careful and aware before you get disheartened.

 Ideally, you want to purchase your diamond from a reputable company who offers excellent aftercare services and complaint management especially more so for sentimental purchases.

 Janai is an example of a diamond brick and mortar retailer who takes pride in offering exceptional aftercare services and complaint management to their clients.
 They offer complimentary cleaning for life, checking and tightening services for life, and are always willing to help and provide professional advice on the spot.
 With the addition of jewellers being on sight, they are able to analyse the condition of your fine jewellery instantly.
-Moreover, if you are unhappy with your diamond or jewellery design, they are able to assist you promptly with a remake or change of diamond within 30 days.
+Moreover, if you are unhappy with your diamond design, they are able to assist you promptly within 30 days.
 Talk about convenience!